pcsmomo/linux-administration/README.md

      - Make this user administrator
 - Once installation is done, remove optical disk from virtual drive

+## Section 3: The Linux Terminal In Depth
 ### 11. Terminals, Consoles, Shells and Commands

 Ctrl + Alt + T : terminal